Skip to main content

 Recommendation Filters

-When setting your recommendation strategy you can add dynamic filtering to customize the algorithm.
+When setting your recommendation strategy, you can add dynamic filtering to customize the algorithm.
 These filters are based on inclusion/exclusion/pin rules in addition to the algorithm chosen.

 Name